pl-marasco/CDSE_Benchmark/docker/README.md

 If you get back '"No results for POINT (x y)" it means that the point is not covered by the satellite imagery for that specific date.
 Don't worry, the script will continue to the next point.
 Once the script has finished, you will see a typical message.

+>NOTE: o facilitate the repetition of the test, a bash script named 'BlueFish.sh' has been created.
+This script will automatically run steps 3, 4, and 6.

 ### 7 - Copy the output
 Copy the output from the container to the host with the following command: